etc5523-2020/r-package-assessment-rahul-bharadwaj/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of covidcolsa is to make available the Coivd-19 data and statistics for Colombia and South Africa easy to access through R Shiny App that can be run by simple functions using the package.
+The goal of 'covidcolsa' is to make available the Coivd-19 data and statistics for Colombia and South Africa easy to access through R Shiny App that can be run by simple functions using the package.
 It consists of the counts of tests, cases, recoveries, and deaths summarized and compared between the two regions.

 ## Installation